Speckled-Digital/CV/README.md

 - Developing the Data-as-a-service (DaaS) strategy for an AgriData platform with Agrimetrics.

 ## Product / Project Delivery Lead, “RoboBlogger”
-Telegraph Media Group Publishing
+- Telegraph Media Group, Publishing
-April - August 2016
+- April - August 2016

 - Led the Product work on “RoboBlogger”.
 An innovative publishing platform developed as part of Google’s Digital News Initiative (DNI).
 - RoboBlogger was designed to be a point of difference in the Telegraph’s editorial coverage of football.